Emadeldin95/Product-Scrapping-and-Price-Analyzer-charts/README.md

 # Multi E-Commerce Scraper with Dash UI and Analysis

 ## Description
-This project is a General Purpose full-stack web scraper and Analyzer for Multi e-commerce websites built with Playwright and Dash.
+This project is a General Purpose full-stack web scraper and Analyzer for wordpress woocommerce websites built with Playwright and Dash.
 The Dash app allows users to:
 - Start, pause, and stop scraping
 - Specify a shop URL and optional search keywords
 - View scraped data in real-time